ashuparmarjain/themoview/README.md

   Movie page:  will show the data of movie and suggest the related movies.
 User can aslo review the movie.
 Here the movie data is cached and related movies are called live.

   Task:
-  1.Cache : Done in movie page where the movie data is cached using localstorage.
+  -1.Cache : Done in movie page where the movie data is cached using localstorage.
-  2.Quering : used themoviedb API but upcoming movies API has no sort mechanism.
+  -2.Quering : used themoviedb API but upcoming movies API has no sort mechanism.
-  3.Uploaded to github
+  -3.Uploaded to github

 ###Brownie Points
-  Authentication - Used guest session so that user can rate a movie.
+  -Authentication - Used guest session so that user can rate a movie.
-  Observables & RxJS -
+  -Observables & RxJS -
-  Universal (Server Side Rendering) -
+  -Universal (Server Side Rendering) -
-  Setup & Deployment - Is deployed at heroku  http://themoview.herokuapp.com/
+  -Setup & Deployment - Is deployed at heroku  http://themoview.herokuapp.com/
-  Dependency Injection -
+  -Dependency Injection -